 - Replacement bristles cost $15

-- 3 times the price of a regular electric toothbrush
+- Just shy of 3 times the price of a regular electric toothbrush

 - Comparably priced to similar products